Walmer Martínez

-Walmer Osmar Gómez Martínez (born 17 August 1998) is a professional footballer who currently plays for USL League One side AV Alta FC.
-Born in the United States, he plays for the El Salvador national team.
+Walmer Osmar Gómez Martínez (born 17 August 1998) is a professional footballer who most recently played for USL League One side AV Alta FC.
+Born in the United States, he has played for the El Salvador national team.

 Early life

 Martínez was born in Santa Cruz, California to a Honduran father and his mother Lucila who was from Victoria, Cabañas, El Salvador.
 Walmer played for the Santa Cruz Breakers academy during his youth soccer and high school career.
-He attended Cypress Charter School from 2012-13 where he played soccer as a freshman before attending Soquel High School, though he did not play high school soccer while attending the latter school.
+He attended Cypress Charter School from 2012 to 2013 where he played soccer as a freshman before attending Soquel High School, though he did not play high school soccer while attending the latter school.

 Club career

 Youth and college

 Martínez attended Cabrillo College in 2016, playing two seasons with the Seahawks, scoring 22 goals in 35 appearances.
 In 2018, Martínez transferred to California State University, Monterey Bay where he scored 17 goals in 35 appearances.

 While at college, Martínez appeared for USL League Two side Santa Cruz Breakers in both 2018 and 2019.
 He also appeared for Des Moines Menace towards the end of their 2019 season.